Edwardc148/Algorithms/Trivia/General.md

 ### Active Record

 Exists within the MVC framework of Rails.
 It is the *model* of the MVC framework.
+It is responsible for the business logic in your data.
 Follows the convention over configuration.
+Follows Active Record Pattern.

+### Active Record Pattern
+An approach to accessing data within a database.
+It wraps the table within a class so that each instance of that object refers to a row in the table.

 ### What is ORM